jutrasb/n64-u12-ldo-repair-pcb/README.md

 # Nintendo 64 U12 LDO Repair PCB
 KiCad Project for Nintendo 64 U12 LDO Repair PCB

+**IMPORTANT: If you stumble on this project, do not fabricate these yet.
+The footprint of the board is incorrect.**

 # Background

 I came across a Nintendo 64 NUS-CPU-05 motherboard with a seemingly dead Sharp PQ7VZ5 linear regulator at U12.
 This component is obsolete and has an awkward pinout which prevents simple replacement.